 If you aren't dairy-free then you can always sub in some cow's milk or some heavy cream for something a little bit more indulgent.

 - refined sugar-free

-I Don’t Have a Pressure Cooker, Can This Be Made On The Stovetop?
+Can This Be Made On The Stovetop Or Slow Cooker?

-I make mine in the pressure cooker because that’s the phase of life I am in now with three little ones, but if you want to make it on the stove-top, just increase the cooking time by about 30-40 minutes and you will be good to go.
+I make my carrot, ginger, turmeric soup in the pressure cooker because that's the phase of life I am in now with three little ones, but if you want to make it on the stove-top, just increase the cooking time by about 30-40 minutes and you will be good to go.